 @Bob McDonald, any backstories to share?

-Pairing this with filet and porcini mushrooms (which I have never cooked) 😱 — a year ago
+Pairing this with filet and porcini mushrooms (which I have never cooked) 😱 — 2 years ago

 Very closed at the moment.. took two days to really open.
 Over time an ethereal high-tone perfume of dark red fruit emerges; ripe dark sour cherry, cherry lipstick, tart berry liqueur, cardamom and white pepper.
 Palate is riper than previous vintages but still full of driving acid, with silky tannins and a long finish.
 Some va hinting at acetone.
 Lovely, just needs time. — 2 years ago